janraasch/hugo-product-launch/README.md

 ## Demo

-For a current demo of this theme, please check out https://hugo-product-launch.netlify.app/ 🎯.
+For a current & working demo of this theme please check out https://hugo-product-launch.netlify.app/ 🎯.

-Please note that forms are not submitted on the demo page...

 ## 🔑 Key Features